Is Client-Side Image Compression Safe?

 WebAssembly and Image Codecs

-More advanced browser tools use WebAssembly to run optimized image codecs such as MozJPEG or WebP encoders directly on the client.
-This improves compression quality and speed while keeping processing local.
+More advanced browser tools use WebAssembly to run optimised image codecs such as MozJPEG or WebP encoders directly on the client.
+This improves compression quality and speed while keeping all processing local.

 Browser Memory and CPU Usage